-With funding from The MasterCard Foundation, CGAP, a global resource center on microfinance, is collaborating to promote David Roodman's book, Due Diligence, which assesses the contribution of microfinance to development.
+With funding from The MasterCard Foundation, CGAP, a global resource center on microfinance, collaborated with CGD to promote David Roodman's book, Due Diligence, which assesses the contribution of microfinance to development.

 Devex

 CGD is a content provider to Devex, the largest provider of business intelligence and recruitment services to the development community.